Russian undesirable organizations law

 The Russian undesirable organizations law (officially Federal Law of 23.05.2015 N 129-FZ "On amendments of some legislative acts of the Russian Federation") is a law that was signed by President Vladimir Putin on 23 May 2015 as a follow-up to the 2012 Russian foreign agent law and Dima Yakovlev Law.
+Under the law, Russian prosecutors are able to target foreign groups which they deem to present "a threat to the foundation of the constitutional order of the Russian Federation, the defense capability of the country or the security of the state."

-The law gives prosecutors the power to extrajudicially declare foreign and international organizations "undesirable" in Russia and shut them down.
-Organizations that do not disband when given notice to do so, as well as Russians who maintain ties to them, are subject to high fines and significant jail time.
-Critics say the terms are unclear and lead to dangerous precedent.
-Supporters of the bill reference organizations that have become actively involved in supporting political dissent.
+The law gives prosecutors the power to declare foreign and international organizations "undesirable" in Russia and shut them down.
+Organizations are subject to heavy fines, while individuals affiliated with them can receive lengthy prison sentences if they fail to dissolve when given notice to do so.
+These punishments also apply to Russians who maintain ties to them.
+Supporters of the law claim that this law is vital for the preservation of national security, but critics say that the law is unclear in many areas and can be used to silence dissent.
+Since the start of the Russian invasion of Ukraine, the Russian government has escalated the use of both the foreign agent and undesirable organizations laws to block the activities of the media, human rights and civil society organisations, most of whom are based in the western world.

+History

+The proponents revealed that an initial idea of the law was to expand the action of the "foreign agent law" onto foreign noncommercial organizations as well, but after the introduction of economic sanctions against Russia they decided to incorporate economic aspects in the new law as well.

+On 23 July 2024 the State Duma adopted a law according to which any organizations can be recognized as undesirable in Russia if their founders or participants are foreign government agencies, in addition to foreign NGOs.

 Implications for NGOs

-Under the law, Russian prosecutors are able to target foreign groups which they deem to present "a threat to the foundation of the constitutional order of the Russian Federation, the defense capability of the country or the security of the state."

-Groups designated undesirable are forbidden from holding public events and from possessing or distributing promotional materials, including via mass media.
-All Russian banks and financial institutions are forbidden from cooperating with such organizations and are required to inform Russia's financial watchdog agency about any such organizations that attempt to contact them.
+These organisations are forbidden from holding public events and from possessing or distributing promotional materials, including via mass media.
+All Russian banks and financial institutions are forbidden from cooperating with them and are required to inform Russia's financial watchdog agency about all those that attempt to use them.

-Given a notice from the prosecutors, such organizations have to disband.
+When given notice from the prosecutors, these NGOs have to disband.
 Violators face fines or prison terms of up to six years.
 People cooperating with such entities are subject to fines and can be banned from entering Russia.
 Russians who maintain ties with "undesirables" face penalties ranging from fines to a maximum of six years in prison.

-Duma deputy Aleksandr Tarnavsky, one of the legislation's coauthors, stated that "I do not think that there is a particular company that has to fall under this list.
-But if a company suddenly starts causing a lot of trouble, starts acting arrogantly and impudently, then in theory it could fall under the list of undesirable organizations."